 EACH REGION HAS ITS FLAVOR

-To start our Ecuadorian Food Guide, we will go towards the west of the country.
+To start our Ecuadorian Food Guide, let’s go towards the west of the country.
 Ecuador has marvelous beaches and lovely ports that border the Pacific Ocean.
 Like in most coastal regions, seafood is the standard.
 Some recommendations are: Encebollado, Cazuela de Mariscos, Encocado, Tigrillo, Ceviche de Camaron, or Arroz Marinero; however, there are still many other dishes to discover.

 Tigrillo from the Province of El Oro, Coast